-Forisportam comes from the Latin foris portam, which means outside the gate, due to the location of a first church built on this place during the Roman times, outside the ancient walls of the city.
+Forisportam comes from the Latin foris portam, which means outside the gate, due to the location of a first church built on this site during the Roman times, outside the ancient walls of the city.
 Bianca (white) comes from the white marble facade of the church.

 The bell tower was built in 1619, and other restoration works were carried out during the 18th and 19th centuries.